I spent the weekend in Chicago, Illinois. While I was there, I went and saw the cloud gate sculpture at Millennium Park.

 Millennium Park is a public park that spans 24.5 acres.
-We spent one afternoon in Millennium Park where we walked through the Jay Pritzker Pavilion and the Lurie Garden before we took a break and enjoyed a drink at one of the outdoor restaurants.
+I spent an afternoon in Millennium Park where I walked through the Jay Pritzker Pavilion and the Lurie Garden before I took a break and enjoyed a drink at one of the outdoor restaurants.

 Jay Pritzker Pavilion

 The Jay Pritzker Pavilion is an outdoor performing arts venue.
-The stage is framed by curved stainless steel plates.
+Curved stainless steel plates frame the stage.
 It has 4,000 fixed seats, plus additional lawn seating.
 The Pavilion hosts a variety of performing art events throughout the year.
-We saw people laying out on blankets, playing sports, and reading books on nearby benches.
+I saw people laying out on blankets, playing sports, and reading books on nearby benches.

 The Lurie Garden is a 2.5 acre public garden on the southern end of Millennium Park.
-The garden is composed of perennials, bulbs, grasses, shrubs and trees.
-It was peaceful as we strolled through the garden looking at the colorful flowers and shrubs.
+You can find perennials, bulbs, grasses, shrubs and trees in the garden.
+It was peaceful as I strolled through the garden looking at the colorful flowers and shrubs.

 The Boeing Galleries are outdoor exhibition spaces within Millennium Park.
-We encountered colorful public art statues throughout the park meant for visitors to experience the works and ideas of living artists.
+I encountered colorful public art statues throughout the park.
+The statues had the body of a human, with the head of an animal.
+The statues were tall, painted in bright colors, and had different patterns.
+They are meant for visitors to experience the works and ideas of living artists.

 Cloud Gate Sculpture

-Next we went to the Cloud Gate Sculpture also known as ” The Bean”.
-It has been featured in numerous movies.
-It is nicknamed the bean for it’s shape, it looks like a giant silver bean.
+Next, I went to the Cloud Gate Sculpture also known as, the bean.
+Numerous movies have featured The Cloud Gate Sculpture.
 It’s a three story reflective steel sculpture, composed of 168 stainless steel plates welded together.
 As you can see I got a little creative when I got up close to it.

-Before we left we watched children play in the Crown Fountain.
+Before I left I watched children play in the Crown Fountain.
 The Crown Fountain is a public art and video sculpture.
 It is a huge black granite reflecting pool placed between a pair of black brick towers.
 Faces are displayed on the towers via digital video and water can be seen spouting out of a nozzle on each towers face.

 Again, Millennium park spans 24.5 acres.
-This is only a glimpse of all we could of seen.
+This is only a glimpse of all that I saw.
 I look forward to visiting Chicago again soon, in order to explore the rest of the park.
 I hope you enjoyed reading this blog post.
-If you have any questions please comment down below.
+If you have any questions feel free to comment down below.